+Having analyzed both cases, we conclude the existence of a zero-sum $k$-block.
+This completes the proof of Theorem \ref{rs-theorem}. \end{proof}

-One can now see that Theorem \ref{rs-theorem} implies Conjecture \ref{rs-conjecture} with constant by setting $q=0.$
+One can now see that Theorem \ref{rs-theorem} implies Conjecture \ref{rs-conjecture} with constant $c(r,s)\approx \frac{\abs{r-s}}{r+s}$ by setting $q=0.$

 A natural question to ask is how tight our bound is for zero-sum $k$-blocks in zero-sum sequences.
 Caro, Hansberg, and Montejano claim that the general case of $\{-r,s\},$ as opposed to the special case of $\{-1,1\},$ appears to be significantly more complicated not only in terms of characterizing the extremal sequences but also in finding the exact value of $N(r,s,k)$ as defined in Problem \ref{rs-problem}.
-For example, to exhibit constructions of zero-sum $\{-r,s\}$ sequences that avoid zero-sum $k$-blocks, one has to be mindful of the fact that a sequence of $n$ numbers from $\{-r,s\}$ where $\gcd(r,s)=1$ can only sum to 0 if $r+s$ divides $n.$ In light of this fact, Problem \ref{rs-problem} essentially asks for the minimum value of $N(r,s,k)$ up to a multiple of $r+s.$
+For example, to exhibit constructions of zero-sum $\{-r,s\}$-sequences that avoid zero-sum $k$-blocks, one has to be mindful of the fact that a sequence of $n$ numbers from $\{-r,s\}$ where $\gcd(r,s)=1$ can only sum to 0 if $r+s$ divides $n.$ In light of this fact, Problem \ref{rs-problem} essentially asks for the minimum value of $N(r,s,k)$ up to a multiple of $r+s.$

-We now establish a lower bound for $N(r,s,k)$ and then prove that the lower bound in Theorem \ref{tight-rs-theorem} is tight.
+We are now ready to prove Theorem \ref{tight-rs-corollary}, which gives the exact value of $N(r,s,k).$ We will first show the lower bound for $N(r,s,k)$ using a construction in Lemma \ref{rs-construction} and then show that this bound is tight.
 The setup will be relatively prime positive integers $r$ and $s$ and a function $f:[n]\to \{-r,s\}.$ Let us assume that $r\neq s$ because otherwise $r=s=1,$ and this case is already established in \cite{CHM}.